 Annapurna Circuit Trekking Nepal

-This trek around the entire Annapurna is about 300 km.
-You will trek through lowland villages to the remote Manang region, through a pass (5,416 meters), and through the Muktinath and Kaligandaki valleys.
+Annapurna Circuit trekking is an adventurous trek offers a life time experience, a complete scenic journey beneath the world’s 7th and 10th highest mountains Annapurna I 8,091 and Dhaulagiri I at 8,167 meters, which plunges below Kali Gandaki River, forming world’s deepest gorge as the walk leads on the both side of massif Annapurna mountain range, walking towards North and ending on the southern area on this amazing trekking.
+You will trek through lowland villages to the high mountain region, through La pass (5,416 meters), and through the Muktinath and Kaligandaki valleys.
 There are two famous Himalayan valleys, Manang and Mustang, along the way which maintain the living heritages of the Gurung, Managis, Magar and Thakali cultures.
-This trek starts from Besishahar, about a five hour drive from Pokhara.
+This trek starts from Besishahar, about a five hour drive from Pokhara / Kathmandu.
 The first few days you trek with a view of the Annapurna and Manaslu ranges and then you enter the Manang Valley.
 The trail continuously follows the Marsyangdi River with the beautiful Himalayan settlements of Pisang, Humde, Ngawal, Manang, etc. Along the way there are numbers of monasteries, lakes and caves that are worth visiting.
-The Tilicho Lake, at 4,920 meters, the lake situated in the highest altitude in the world, is also possible by doing a side-trip of an extra 3 to 4 days.
+The Tilicho Lake, at 4,949 meters, the lake situated in the highest altitude in the world, is also possible to do.
 Crossing the pass is challenging because of bad weather and altitude problems, but if you follow the prescribed itinerary and listen to your body you can still do it easily.
-After the long descent from the pass you reach Muktinath, where you join the Jomsom trek, and if you are running out of time, you can fly from Jomsom to Pokhara and save one week.
+After the long descent from the pass you reach Muktinath, where you join the Jomsom trek, and if you are running out of time, you can fly / drive from Jomsom to Pokhara.

 Day 01.
-Arrival in Kathmandu and check-in to Hotel
+Arrival in Kathmandu and transfer to Hotel

 Day 03.
-Kathmandu to Beshishar (823m) by Private Vehicle and trek to Bhubulee (5 – 6hrs)
+Kathmandu to Beshishar (823m) by Private Vehicle and further drive to Bhulbule (5 – 6hrs)

-Day 10.
-Manang – rest day to acclimatize (day trip from Manang 5hrs)
+Day 07.
+Manang – rest day to acclimatize (Explore Manang 5hrs)

 Day 13.
 Phedi to Thorong-La Pass (5416m) and Mukthinath (3802m), (8 – 10hrs)